ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 ('a', 'b')
 ```

-Since functions behave like any other object, you could assign `sum` to another function.
+Since functions behave like an object, you could assign `sum` to another function.
 Then calling `sum` will call this other function instead of the one that we defined before.
 The decorators utilizes this behavior by assigning `sum` a new function which takes `sum` as parameter and wraps some additional logic around it thereby *extending* it without modifying the function itself.

 ```python